dguihal/asdf-go-jira/README.md

 ## Use

-Check out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage versions of eksctl.
+Check out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage versions of go-jira.

 ## Credits